Azure/azure-docs-sdk-dotnet/api/overview/azure/hdinsight.md

 client.Clusters.Update("<Resource Group Name>", "<Cluster Name>", new ClusterPatchParameters(new Dictionary<string, string> { { "tag1Name", "tag1Value" }, { "tag2Name", "tag2Value" } }));
 ```

-### Scale Cluster
+### Resize Cluster

-You can scale a given cluster's number of worker nodes by specifying a new size like so:
+You can resize a given cluster's number of worker nodes by specifying a new size like so:

 ```csharp
 client.Clusters.Resize("<Resource Group Name>", "<Cluster Name>", <Num of Worker Nodes (int)>)